akirarika/co/README.md

 ## Scripts

+> Before using it, you need to install Bun first.

 When there is a `.ts` file in the `.commands` directory under your project, you can run it directly using `co`.

 In addition, you can also write some scripts in the global scope and place them in the `~/.commands` directory. `co` can also recognize and run them.